Definition 1

 Origins of the concept

 The concept of avoided emissions developed from marketing claims by companies that their products or services would help their consumers or clients to reduce their greenhouse gas emissions.
-The concept is controversial as companies making these claims have not used a standardised methodology so their claims could be overstated and are difficult to compare with similar products or services.
+The concept is controversial as companies making these claims may not have used a standardised methodology so their claims could be overstated and are difficult to compare with similar products or services.

 Calculating avoided emissions